borisvereertbrugghen/dotprojectUserScripts/README.md

 # dotprojectUserScripts
-To make dotproject filling easier
+To make dotproject filling easier v16.6:
+  * List all tasks available for a day on rigth side in a list not left right...
+  * allow to directly click the desired hours for each task.

 v15.4:
   * show all collected tasks and allow to remove them from the list (top right)
   * Allow to change the hour of a task directly (autopost on second page)